 - Cook.

 Stovetop: Bring them to a boil over high heat.
 Once boiling, reduce the heat to low, close the lid, and let it simmer for 30 minutes or until the water is fully absorbed.
 You don’t need to stir while cooking.
-See step-by-step visuals above on the stovetop method section.
+Refer to the step-by-step visuals above in the stovetop method section.

 Rice Cooker: Place the rice cooker pot into its host and close the lid.